starbops/Blog/content/2014/ubuntu-apt-cron-cache-has-broken-packages.rst

 After the dependencies were installed, we can remove all the previous kernel images, headers and modules, leaving only the current one intact.
 Using the one liner specified in last section will do the trick.
+(But it is important that the machine should reboot before purging the old kernel images.
+If you did not reboot, next time rebooting the machine will fail because it cannot find the kernel image.)
 After all, our precious disk space is returned!

 To prove that our work does solve the original problem, we simply run the cron job manually: